-The entire Fellow nomination process is designed to indicate to the Fellowship Committee how the candidate has contributed to I-O psychology and has contributed to the Mission and reflects the Values of SIOP.
+The entire Fellow nomination process is designed to indicate to the Fellowship Committee how the Nominee has contributed to I-O psychology and has contributed to the Mission and reflects the Values of SIOP.
 Strong endorsement letters convincingly demonstrate the impact that the Nominee has had and provide the evidence that the contributions have indeed occurred.

-A set of Endorsers who are all from the Nominee’s immediate organization, department or agency, or who are colleagues with whom the nominee has worked closely, is NOT convincing and suggests limited impact.
-Indeed, a majority of letters from persons who work closely with the nominee should be discouraged.
+A set of Endorsers who are all from the Nominee’s immediate organization, department or agency, or who are colleagues with whom the Nominee has worked closely, is NOT convincing and suggests limited impact.
+Indeed, a majority of letters from persons who work closely with the Nominee should be discouraged.
 A more diverse set of sponsors is likely to be more impressive; letters may be written by other psychologists, executives, or individuals in the SIOP constituency most familiar with the contributions or performance that has had such impact.
-Family members and relatives of the Nominee (e.g., parents, grandparents, siblings, spouses) do not ordinarily serve as endorsers or nominators and such endorsements are not seen as objective.
+Family members and relatives of the Nominee (e.g., parents, grandparents, siblings, spouses) do not ordinarily serve as Endorsers or Nominators and such endorsements are not seen as objective.

 An example of an endorsement that requires additional elaboration is “Dr. X is obviously qualified; he should have been a Fellow years ago,” or “I was surprised that Dr. Y was not already a Fellow.”
 Although eminent Fellows sometimes provide such endorsements, they do not help the Nominee or the Committee.
 Some Endorsers state that the Nominee has had impact without presenting meaningful evidence for the statement.
 Such an assertion is ineffective without evidence.
-At least one letter should be from an individual with whom the nominee has never had a continuing personal association.
+At least one letter should be from an individual with whom the Nominee has never had a continuing personal association.

-For an endorsement to be convincing, it must specify how the contribution has impacted I-O psychology and what the nominee’s role has been.
+For an endorsement to be convincing, it must specify how the contribution has impacted I-O psychology and what the Nominee’s role has been.
 That “Book X appears in every business library” may be notable, but the endorsement should specify what impact that has had on I-O psychology and its mission.
 That “Article Y has been cited 200 times” is not in itself convincing; has the article simply been cited, or has its content impacted I-O psychology.
-That “The Nominee had a major role in Project M” is not in itself convincing; what was the nominee’s role and how has that impacted SIOP’s mission and values.
+That “The Nominee had a major role in Project M” is not in itself convincing; what was the Nominee’s role and how has that impacted SIOP’s mission and values.

 CRITERIA FOR FELLOWSHIP IN SIOP

 Although the Mission and Core Values of SIOP provide a framework, it is important to emphasize that no single criterion or benchmark or index is sufficient for Fellowship.
-The Fellow selection process is not a mechanical one of adding up points or indexes—it is a judgment of the Fellowship Committee and the Executive Committee of SIOP based on all the evidence presented.
+The Fellow selection process is not a mechanical one of adding up points or indexes—it is a judgment of the Fellowship Committee and the Executive Board of SIOP based on all the evidence presented.

 Outstanding contributions or performance must be known to others in order to have the U.S. national and/or international impact that is recognized by Fellow status, however that recognition may have been achieved.
 Refereed publications has been the traditional method of becoming known and having impact--and may still be the deciding factor in the case of research-based nominations—but many other avenues are available today for one’s work to become nationally known in the U.S. or internationally known and have impact.
-The various elements of the nomination process (resume/CV, nominee self statement, endorser letters) are designed to specify the Nominee’s contributions or performance and to demonstrate the impact.
+The various elements of the nomination process (resume/CV, Nominee self-statement, Endorser letters) are designed to specify the Nominee’s contributions or performance and to demonstrate the impact.

-The particular nomination and the primary area of impact of the Nominee will determine the appropriate evidence; many nominees will have made contributions in more than one area, and the nomination should reflect that.
+The particular nomination and the primary area of impact of the Nominee will determine the appropriate evidence; many Nominees will have made contributions in more than one area, and the nomination should reflect that.

 Here are general examples that illustrate the different types of impact and evidence: